 Wassail means “be in good health” and Wassailing was an English Yuletide and New Year’s Eve tradition where people went door signing and offering a drink from the wassail bowl to their friends and neighbors.

-Over the years, wassailing turned into caroling and the tradition faded in popularity but it still practiced in some parts of Scotland and England.
+Over the years, wassailing turned into caroling and the tradition faded in popularity but it is still practiced in some parts of Scotland and England.
 In many places, Wassail has become a drink that extends from the harvest season right through to the new year.

 The original recipe for traditional wassail seems to be unknown.
 Many believe it was made with ale, eggs, and apples while others claim it was made with hard liquor.